miekg/pgo/README.md

   than one private registry.
 This should match any registries used in the compose file.
 - `compose`: alternate compose file to use.
 - `urls`: what DNS names need to be assigned to this server and to what network and port should they forward.
+- `env`: specify extra environment variables in "VAR=VALUE" notation (i.e. secrets).
 - `networks`: which external network can this service use.
 Empty means all.
-- `env`: specify extra environment variables in "VAR=VALUE" notation (i.e. secrets).
+- `datadir`: if specified, all referenced volumes, that have an absolute path should be mounted
+   under: `<datadir>/<name>`.
 - `import`: create a Caddyfile snippet with reverse proxy statements for all URLs in all services and write this in the directory where the repository is checked out.
 - `load`: a exec command in pgoctl(1) syntax to reload caddy when a new import file is written.